Elaine081972/web-scraping-challenge/README.md

 Notes for running web application:

 - be sure Pymongo is installed in the environment
-- executable path - make sure the necessary path is enabled depending on MAC or Windows user status
+- executable path - make sure the necessary path to chromedriver is enabled depending on MAC or Windows user status in the scrape_mars.py file
 - a mongo database must be started and running successfully
 - run the app.py file and a localhost port open for the HTML to display